GET TO KNOW OUR FILMERS

 Everyone—even the most devoted skater—struggles to comprehend the root of our obsession.
 It’s been obvious since the early days of skate media that we needed to honestly answer those lingering questions we all have about what it’s really like to film a video part at a high level.
 But part of the problem with telling these stories seemed to be a lazy focus on the superficial aspects.
 We need the story, and the story that’s behind the story.
 Essentially, tell us something we don’t already know.

-That’s where PUSH series comes in, now in its second season.
+That’s where the PUSH series comes in, now in its second season.
 PUSH follows eight Pro skateboarders as they travel the world filming a video part, shot completely on ultra-high definition RED cameras.
 With five episodes apiece, PUSH gives the skaters a lot of room to tell their own stories.
 This forum comes with a catch: the skaters have only eight months to finish their parts.
 This is a harsh limitation for such an ambitious project.

 Luckily, there’s a guy in charge who is more than capable of keeping all of the balls in the air.
 If you follow PUSH—hell, if you’re a fan of any of The Berrics’ documentary pieces—you know this man’s work.
 Whether you know it or not, you are big fan of Han-Su Kim.